vipertooth/HTB-Remote/Readme.md

 Shellcodes: No Result
 ```

-We see that Umbraco CMS 7.12.4 is vulnerable to an Authenticated RCE.
-We just need to find those Creds.
-After some more enumeration you find the SQL databese file `Umbraco.sdf` in `/App_Data`.
-We can look at the contents of the file with strings.
+I see that Umbraco CMS 7.12.4 is vulnerable to an Authenticated RCE.
+I just need to find those Creds.
+After some more enumeration I found the SQL databese file `Umbraco.sdf` in `/App_Data`.
+I look at the contents of the file with strings.

 ```bash
 root@HTBKali:~/HTB/Remote/nfs/App_Data# strings Umbraco.sdf | head